 Printcare is a relatively small company but is committed to sustainable value creation, for its shareholders and varied stakeholder groups.
-We recognize that as a leading printing and print services company servicing a global community we have a responsibility to establish a benchmark for sustainability.
+We believe that a sustainable approach is not only essential for the wellbeing of our planet but also critical for the long-term success of our business.
+Thus as a leading printing and print services company servicing a global community we have a responsibility to establish a benchmark for sustainability.